davidbestue/EEGi/README.md

 Inside the folder it is the set of stims subjects will respond (around 20 min).

 ##### ***Task***
-I consists of a WM task with distractors.
+It consists of a WM task with distractors.
 Order 1 and order 2.
 Distance between 10-30 degrees.
 Radius = 8.